-In a nutshell, the Whole Life Challenge is a 6-week online game that focuses on building awareness and establishing accountability of your daily habits.
+In a nutshell, the Whole Life Challenge is an online game that focuses on building awareness and establishing accountability of your daily habits.

 Daily habits you’ll be keeping track of: